SteveAtSentosa/sigfig-candidates/README.md

 * Also a great candidate
 * Very relevant financial portfolio management experience
 * I think Robin would be a great addition to your team
-* I recommend moving forward quickly with Robin
+* I recommend moving forward with an interview with Robin

 `Work Samples`